projectawakening/builder-examples/vending-machine/readme.md

 #OUT Ratio
 OUT_RATIO=2
 ```
 </details>

 ### Step 2: Mock data for the existing world **(Local Development Only)**
 To generate mock data for testing the Vending Machine logic on the local world, run the following command.
-This generates and deploys the smart storage deployable and items.

 ```bash
 pnpm run mock-data